Xenon-s/js.device-reminder/README.md

 Create a new JS script in iobroker and copy and paste the script from "script-device-reminder.js".

-In the beta phase you have to add your devices manually in the "Input" array, that will change later.
-Simply copy the following line and paste it into the arrGeraeteInput.

-{geraeteName: "GERAETENAME", energyMessure: 'DATA POINT CONSUMPTION', energyPower: 'DATENPUNKT SWITCH ON / OFF'},

 'DATA POINT CONSUMPTION' Here the DP must be selected which measures the consumption 'DATA POINT SWITCH ON / OFF' Here the switch that switches the device ON / OFF is selected -> not yet implemented